ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 values summed up
 * component_x - an individual component value from the
 original ist of components
-* precision - The precision value determines the level of accuracy for our sum of components and component correction floating point calculations
+* precision - the precision value determines the level of accuracy for our sum of components and component correction floating point calculations